 Difference Between Expungement and Record-Sealing

-When a record is sealed, the general public will not be able to access any information.
+When a record is sealed, the public will not be able to access any information.
 There are, however, specific exceptions to this general rule.
 For example, as a Ft Lauderdale record sealing attorney can explain, there are certain entities that can still access the sealed record.
 They are as follows:

 - If you are seeking employment with a criminal justice agency.